Previous - Espet, Dauy Malison and Cait Rede (June 10, 1642)

 I have heard rumours that the village council will try to make peace with the demon if I have angered it.

 You do not make peace with demons.
 Making a pact with Satan is an offence against the Witchcraft Act on penalty of death.
-I cannot allow such an attempt by the village council, but making a charge against them would be serious.
+I cannot allow such an attempt by the village council.
+Making a charge against them without evidence would be serious, but letting it go forward even further undermines my position.

 To head this off, I have sent a letter to the Bishop, both demanding an exorcist to deal with the demon and charging the village council with trying to make a pact with Satan.